gino-vi/wf-suite-release-proxy/README.md

 # WF Suite Release Proxy

-A lightweight Flask service that provides public access to GitHub releases from a private repository without exposing source code.
+A lightweight Flask service that provides public access to GitHub releases from a private repository.

 ## Quick Start